 - If the email fails DMARC, receivers take action based on the policy specified in the domain owner’s DMARC record:

-- do nothing (p=none)
+- Do nothing (p=none)

-- send it to spam (p=quarantine)
+- Send it to spam (p=quarantine)

-- reject/delete it (p=reject)
+- Reject/delete it (p=reject)

 At Valimail, we believe that DMARC visibility should be available to everyone at no cost.
 Get our free visibility tool, DMARC Monitor, today to get to DMARC enforcement so that you can be ready for BIMI.